How to Use VLOOKUP with Multiple Criteria?

 Sometimes while working with data when we match the data to the reference Vlookup if finds the value first it displays the result and does not look for the next value, but what if the user wants the second result, this is another criteria, to use Vlookup with multiple criteria we need to use other functions with it such as choose function.

 VLOOKUP Formula in Excel

 Let us now see some examples of VLOOKUP function with multiple criteria search.

-You want to lookup of an employee by his/her name and department.
+You want to lookup at an employee by his/her name and department.
 Here, the search will include two details: Name and Department.
-The name and department to lookup for is given in cell G6 and G7.
+The name and department to lookup for are given in cell G6 and G7.

 To do this for the first employee, use the Excel VLOOKUP Formula:

 and press Enter.
 The cell will now contain “ManishIT.”
 It is important to add this column to the left of the data since the first column of the array range is considered for the lookup.
 Now, simply drag it to the rest of the cells.

 To look up the value for “Dhruv” & “Sales” given in cell G6 and G7, you can use the Excel VLOOKUP Formula: